Augie Hoffmann

-August W. "Augie" Hoffmann III (February 23, 1981) is a former American football guard and the current offensive line coach at Rutgers.
-Hoffmann attended Saint Joseph Regional High School in neighboring Montvale, New Jersey.
+August W. "Augie" Hoffmann III (February 23, 1981) is an American former football guard and the current head football coach at Saint Joseph Regional High School.
+Hoffmann attended Saint Joseph Regional High School in Montvale, New Jersey.
 He then went to Boston College, where he played football all four years.

 NFL playing career

 After graduating from Boston College, Hoffmann went undrafted, but was signed as an undrafted free agent by the New Orleans Saints and was a member of their practice squad in 2004 and 2005.
 He was signed by the New Orleans Saints to a Reserve/Future contract on January 3, 2006.

 Coaching career

 Saint Joseph Regional High School

 In July 2009 it was announced that he would return to St. Joe's, as an English teacher and head freshman football coach and assistant to the varsity.

 On December 16, 2013, it was announced that he would take over as head coach of the St. Joe's Green Knights Varsity Football team.